ccharon/docs/raspberry_headless.md

 create a file called ```userconf``` with just one line of content
 ```<username>:<encryptedpassword>```

-username can be what ever you like, maybe "bob"
+username can be what ever you like, maybe "dave"

 lets assume the password will be "banana", this has to be encoded with openssl
 ```bash